Systems Admin

 Server Manager showing the installation progress page with DHCP Server installed successfully and the notification flag visible in the header, alongside the Complete DHCP Configuration option in the notification dropdown

-After installation, click the notification flag in Server Manager and select Complete DHCP Configuration to launch the post-installation wizard
+Click the notification flag > Complete DHCP Configuration to launch the post-install wizard.

 DHCP Post-Install Configuration Wizard Authorization page with Skip AD authorization selected, and the Summary page showing Creating security groups Done and the authorization step skipped with the Close button highlighted

-Select Skip AD authorization on the standalone server – the security groups are still created, but the AD registration step is bypassed since no domain is present
+Skip AD authorization on the standalone server — the local management groups still get created; only the AD step is bypassed.

 Server Manager Tools menu open with DHCP highlighted, and the DHCP management console open showing the server node expanded with IPv4 and IPv6 nodes visible, with the IPv4 node right-click menu showing New Scope highlighted